codywb/slack-pyblock-builder/README.md

 ## 🎯Benefits

-- Write more efficient, easier-to-understand code
+- Write more efficient, easier-to-understand code in less time

 ---